fluttercommunity/get_it/README.md

 When you are writing unit tests with GetIt in your App you have two possibilities:

 * register all the Objects you need inside your unit Tests so that GetIt can provide its objects to the objects tat you are testing
-* pass your dependend objects into the constructor of you test objects like:
+* pass your dependent objects into the constructor of you test objects like:

 ```Dart
 GetIt getIt = GetIt.instance;